PeymanJalali/academic-kickstart/content/home/experience.md

   date_start = "2013-10-01"
   date_end = "2014-08-15"
   description = """
- * Predicted the future behaviour of market indexes using various Time Series Models such as Cointegration Analysis, ARIMA and, to a degree, Arch and Garch models
+ * Predicted the future behaviour of market indexes using various Time Series Models such as Cointegration Analysis, ARIMA and Arch and Garch models
  * Conducted various data analysis tasks, such as implementation of various machine learning models and data descriptions and visualizations, for the R&D team
   """
 +++